D33pfield/MSFS-BC-AIRPORTS/README.md

 I'm still learning alot so its probablly going to be messy and slow going.
 Keep in mind most of these will always be a WIP

 ## Downloads
 You can either download the release builds from the releases page or you can grab the latest in \<ICAO>\Packages\
+Another option is here on [flightsim.to](https://flightsim.to/profile/Deepfield) Some files are too large for github so you will find them there

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.